qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Use case
   ========

-  The use case this keymap is for: PCs GNU/Debian/Linux (etc), laptop already set to Dvorak _(hence 'descramble')_, being able on the move to operate other operating systems owned by others _(hence non-Linux Unicode modes),_ editing in vim / websites etc. _(hence no dead keys),_ programming (shell, C (like) languages) _(hence decent access to basic symbols),_ writing in Dutch _(hence accented characters)_, using a tiling window manager _(hence a LGUI on base layer),_ AltGr or Compose seemed difficult to configure / use _(hence a symbols layer),_ compatibility with the Pok3r keyboard _(hence the (non)shift symbols on row 2 left),_ blind typing with 10 fingers.
-Some of the more recent bloat like an e-mail button etc. is not on it, because that seems to me not a task for a keyboard.
+  The use case this keymap is designed for: PCs with GNU/Debian/Linux (etc), Linux laptop already set to Dvorak _hence 'descramble'_, being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes,_ editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols,_ writing in Dutch _hence accented characters_, using a tiling window manager _hence a LGUI on base layer,_ AltGr or Compose seemed difficult to configure / use _hence accented and symbols layer,_ compatibility with the Pok3r keyboard _hence the (non)shift symbols on row 2 left side,_ for use with 3D editing _hence Control, Alt, Shift on left edge and a delete on base layer,_ (this is not optimal because of a ±0.2 second delay on Control, but no Modifier delay on `_ACC` and `_DRA`), 10 fingers blind typing.

+  It seems this keymap should be fine for most usual purposes.
-  It could be added to the map easily (on `_RAR` or on a repurposed `_REV`).
+  Some of the more recent key additions like an e-mail button is not on it.
+It could be added easily on `_RAR` or on a repurposed `_REV`.

-  It should work just about anywhere.
-You can let me know if you find any bugs / problems, or if you like using it too 👍.

   BUGS
   ====

-  (Unknown.)
+  (Unknown at time of this writing.)
 Only tested on Linux (FIXME).

+  You can let me know if you find any bugs / problems, or if you like using it too 👍.